How Does Ultraviolet Light Affect Dna

 1. Mutations

 If DNA damage is not repaired correctly, it can lead to mutations.
-Mutations are permanent alterations in the DNA sequence that can alter the function of genes.
+Which means mutations are permanent alterations in the DNA sequence that can alter the function of genes.
 UV-induced mutations play a significant role in the development of skin cancer.

 2. Cell Cycle Arrest